-Members of the current year’s jurors committees.
+Members of the current year’s jurors’ committee;

-Additionally, the grant covers per diem (when on location) and visa fees associated with attendance of the two workshops.
-(Note: Travel and accommodation costs related to the workshops will be covered directly by ADPP).
+Additionally, the grant covers per diem (when on location) associated with the attendance of the three workshops.
+Note: travel and accommodation costs related to the workshops will be covered directly by ADPP.
 Grant funds will be used solely for the undertaking of the described photography project and not for any other purpose.

-For projects that have already started, AFAC will cover the expenses that will occur only after the signature of the contract if the project is selected.
+For projects that have already started, AFAC will cover the expenses starting from the signature of the contract, if the project is selected.

-The applicant will receive a confirmation email once the online application has been received.
-AFAC will not contact applicants if any part of their application is incomplete.
+The application must be submitted in English or in Arabic, and applicants will receive a confirmation email once the online application has been received.
+Incomplete applications will not be taken into consideration.
+Note that AFAC will not contact applicants if any part of their application is incomplete.

 All applications must include:

 10–20 images from the initial stages of the proposed project;

 Images from any single body of work that demonstrates the applicant’s ability as a photographer and a visual storyteller;